sderosiaux/every-single-day-i-tldr/README.md

 > Note for my employer: this is stuff I'm reading mostly off work of course. :angel:

+# 17-10-2016

+- https://en.wikipedia.org/wiki/Backtesting "...testing a predictive model using existing historic data.
+Backtesting is a kind of retrodiction, and a special type of cross-validation applied to time series data."

 # 16-10-2016

 - http://gun.js.org/ A resilient decentralized realtime graph database for the web (nice landing page!)